 2019: Renewed National Accreditation Status

-Westmoreland Conservancy has preserved more than 528 acres of land distributed through 8 reserves in the Murrysville area.
+Westmoreland Conservancy owns more than 528 acres of land distributed through 8 reserves in the Murrysville area.
 Hiking trails are provided on most of the Conservancy's nature reserves for the enjoyment of the public.
 Westmoreland Conservancy also participates in educational outreach activities.

 History of Westmoreland Conservancy